 In different philosophical or religious systems, the conception of a perfect world is present.
-In ancient Greece, Plato spoke about the ‘world of ideas’, in which everything exists in its original, ideal form.
-A few centuries later, Jesus Christ preached about the ‘kingdom of God’ .
-In modern times, materialistic philosophers like Marx tried to discard all the spiritual dimension of the religious schools, but still wanted to propose the creation of a wonderful world in this very same place and lifetime- Rama-rajya without Rama.
+In ancient Greece, Plato spoke about the world of ideas, in which everything exists in its original, ideal form.
+A few centuries later, Jesus Christ preached about the kingdom of God.
+In modern times, materialistic philosophers like Marx tried to discard all the spiritual dimensions of the religious schools but still wanted to propose the creation of a wonderful world in this very same place and lifetime: Rama-rajya without Rama.
 In any case, this desire for a perfect situation is there.
-Now, if such a perfect place really exists somewhere, and we want to go there, then we must get, beforehand, all the required information: where it is, how far, how to get there, how much we shall spend, how is the climate, how are the people , what is the government, etc.
+Now, if such a perfect place really exists somewhere, and we want to go there, then we must get, beforehand, all the required information: where it is, how far, how to get there, how much we shall spend, how the climate is, how the people are, what the government is like, etc.

 Srila Prabhupada often remarked that to admit God’s existence is not enough, for unless we have a clear conception, everything is very vague.
 Just like the following dialogue in which ‘A’ claims to know someone: